tuanrpt/tuanrpt.github.io/index.md

 ## News
+<span style="color:blue">September 2024:</span> I have started a new postdoctoral position at the Qatar Computing Research Institute in Doha, Qatar.

 <span style="color:blue">January 2024:</span> I have received my conferral letter and completed my PhD program.

 <span style="color:blue">August 2023:</span> I am thrilled to have received a Research Assistant position at Monash University.